 Answer: Walking pools are recommended but not compulsory.

 Answer: You can allocate US$ 08 – 10 for lunch/dinner in Kathmandu and it depends on your spending habits.
 US$ 7 to 10 US$ each day will be enough to buy bottles of water, chocolates, tea coffee, and some drinks while you are on trek.

 The above itinerary about Limi valley trek is subject to change due to a condition beyond our control.
 This is a Guideline showing tentative camp night stops.
-The physical, technical and natural condition may change this above itineraries.
+The physical, technical and natural conditions may change this above itinerary.

 Opportunities for challenging trekking or hiking and pleasant strolls are scattered all over this planet; you just need to know where to find them.
 We at Gokyo Treks and Expedition believe in the quality services.
 Your safety and satisfaction is our concern.
 We are a team of professional, experienced, well trained and licensed local guides who know the destination much better than others.

 Cost & departures